flodebarre/SocEvolSubdivPop/Programs/Mathematica/README.md

 - `analytics*.R` files, `R` outputs of the Mathematica file, that will be used to plot figures with `R` (corresponding scripts in the `../R/` folder).

-- `oldies/` folder with files that are not used in the paper, kept for the record.
+- `oldies/` folder with files that are not used in the paper, kept for the record (won't be uploaded on Dryad).